konzy/radai-takehome-challenge/README.md

-# Data Engineer Take-Home Challenge: Mini Pipeline for Text Summarization
+# Data Engineer Take-Home Challenge: Mini ETL Pipeline for a Text Summarization Model

 ### Objective

-Develop a data processing pipeline that ingests large volumes of text data and produces concise summaries.
+Develop a data processing pipeline that tranforms a large volume of text data from a Kinesis stream into a format suitable for the continuous training a text summarization model.
 The pipeline should leverage Python and be designed with enterprise-scale data processing tools in mind.

 ---

 ### Background

-You're part of a dynamic team at a company specializing in NLP services, dedicated to assisting news aggregators and content curators.
+You're part of a dynamic team at a company specializing in NLP services dedicated to assisting news aggregators and content curators.
 The company's mission is to automate the summarization of articles and reports from diverse sources, enabling rapid access to distilled insights.
 This task is crucial for staying ahead in the fast-paced world of news and content curation, where the ability to quickly summarize and understand large volumes of text data can provide a significant competitive edge.

 ### Overview

-In this challenge, you are entrusted with the development of a pipeline capable of processing text data efficiently.
+The text summarization model must be trained on a regular schedule to keep up-to-date on the stylistic elements of modern journalism.
+Therefore in this challenge, you are entrusted with the development of a data pipeline capable of processing text data efficiently.
 The ultimate goal is to enhance this data in ways that bolster machine learning (ML) training scenarios.
-This includes considering how the result is stored, ensuring that it supports efficient data access patterns suitable for large-scale processing and ML model training, in offline batch processing context.
+This includes considering how the result is stored, ensuring that it supports efficient data access patterns suitable for large-scale processing and ML model training.

 To kickstart your task, you are provided with a sample dataset alongside a foundational setup designed to simulate the ingestion of streaming text data.
 Your challenge is to extend and optimize this setup in a way explained below.